 Indication Status Relevant Codes Notes

-Foot evaluation (exam + treatment) for documented diabetic sensory neuropathy with LOPS Covered Not specified in policy data No more than every 6 months; no interim foot specialist visits
+Foot exam (evaluation) for documented diabetic sensory neuropathy with LOPS Covered Not specified in policy data No more than every six months; no interim foot care specialist visit for other reason

 Enter your email to unlock all tables — 100% free